mtov/engsoftmoderna/en/chapter2.md

 For instance, software requirements change more frequently than those of a computer, airplane, or bridge.
 Moreover, customers often lack a clear understanding of their needs.
-Thus, there is always a risk of designing a product that will be obsolete by the time it's finished due to changing circumstances or customer needs.
+As a result, there is always a risk of designing a product that will be obsolete by the time it's finished due to changing circumstances or customer needs.
 The professionals that met at Utah also identified issues with the document-centric approach advocated